Upper School Athletics

 - concussion awareness

-Our athletics staff includes two full-time athletic trainers and a part-time strength and conditioning coordinator, to support the health and wellness of Harker’s athletes.
+Our athletics staff includes one full-time athletic trainer, one part-time athletic trainer and a full-time strength and conditioning coordinator, to support the health and wellness of Harker’s athletes.

 Coach, Boys Basketball